Humor, Sensitivity, and Free Speech in the world today

 This can be more challenging if you are not from the group being joked about, yet being offended based on your perceived feelings and sensitivities of that group.

 Free Speech with JISC: Jokes, Ignorance, Stereotypes, Criticism

 - Criticism.
 If a person criticizes some aspect of another’s demographic it can be deemed as prejudiced but is not necessarily so.
-(And what if there is some truth to the criticism?
+(What if there is some truth to the criticism?)

 Negative Intent versus Negative Impact

 An important key that defines prejudice is negative intent.
 Of course, negative intent is hard to prove.
 However, as we get to know people we can easily ascertain their intent if they continue to make comments that are critical, joking, or show ignorance of a demographic group.

 This book is politically incorrect with criticisms and compliments handed out liberally to the various social and cultural identities that make up our world today.
 However, it is light hearted, and solution oriented.